Aridoge13/Evo-Genomics/Readme.md

 This repository documents the genome annotation and transcriptomic analysis pipeline for *Daphnia magna*, with all steps executed on a local Linux/WSL system.
 The workflow uses EviAnn for annotation and aims to scale toward transcript quantification, comparative genomics, and functional annotation using modern tools.

-This pipeline is not specific to the *Daphnia magna* and can be used for evolutionary genomics study involving any species.
+This pipeline is not specific to *Daphnia magna* and can be used for evolutionary genomics study involving any species.

 ---